 To help you with your search for accelerated nursing programs in New York, here’s a list of the top programs in the state.
-These state-approved programs were selected with quality and affordability in mind, so you can earn your second bachelors without breaking the bank or adding any extra debt you may have from your previous degree.
+These state-approved programs were selected with quality and affordability in mind, so you can earn your second bachelor’s without breaking the bank or adding any extra debt to what you may have from your previous degree.
 Additionally, these schools offer excellent student support programs so you can get the most of your nursing program.
-While there are many online and in-person nursing programs for you to choose from, here are three New York schools that stand out in 2021.
+While there are many online and in-person nursing programs for you to choose from, here are three New York schools that stand out for 2024.

 Curriculum Components for Accelerated Nursing Programs in New York